Eccentric: Hammer Your Hamstrings

 Catches

 These are used often by sprinters and athletes.
-It is fast eccentric work.
+It is fast eccentric work and an easy exercise to do at home.
 You can also put ankle weights on, or do them lying on your stomach off a bench for more variation.

 Now you have some great eccentric exercises, get started with the eccentric leg curl and feel the burn!
 Remember after your first time you might be pretty sore, you will adapt and you will improve.